 The unsung hero of any kitchen is the convection oven (a.k.a the toaster oven).
 Microwaves often turn reheated foods like fries into a soggy, not so appetizing second helping, and by the type your oven range heats up, you’ll have already decided to just eat your food cold.
-The convection oven acts as the perfect middle ground.
-You can easily cook snacks or full-blown dinners in this convenient countertop appliance, and do it much quicker than your average oven range.
+The countertop convection oven acts as the perfect middle ground.
+You can easily cook snacks, frozen pizza or full-blown dinners in this convenient countertop appliance, and do it much quicker than your average oven range.

-Convection ovens are so versatile that they can replace the use for other kitchen appliances like toasters or air fryers, and let you reclaim that valuable countertop real estate with a single appliance that can do it all.
+Convection ovens are so versatile that many can toast, bake, air fry, or slow cook.
+They can replace the use for other kitchen appliances like toasters or air fryers, and let you reclaim that valuable counter space with a single appliance that can do it all.
 Convection ovens are even more energy-efficient than your standard range, so you’re not only adding versatility inside the kitchen but also shaving a little money off that energy bill, too.

 Once you experience the convenience of a toaster oven, you’ll wonder how you went as long as you did without one.
 This underrated kitchen appliance is a must-have for any household.

-Below are our recommendations for the best convection ovens available.
+Below are our recommendations for the best countertop convection ovens available in 2022.

 1. Breville BOV800XL Smart Oven